darus66d/darus66d/README.md

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on github
-- 💬 Ask me about Flutter Development
+- 💬 Ask me about Flutter & Dart
 - 📫 How to reach me: https://www.linkedin.com/in/darus66d/